-- 18. An organisation may collect, use or disclose personal data about an individual only for purposes - (a) that a reasonable person would consider appropriate in the circumstances; and - (b) that the individual has been informed of under section 20, if applicable.
+18. An organisation may collect, use or disclose personal data about an individual only for purposes -

+- (a) that a reasonable person would consider appropriate in the circumstances; and - (b) that the individual has been informed of under section 20, if applicable.

-Personal data collected before appointed day
+Personal data collected before 2 July 2014

-- 19. Notwithstanding the other provisions in this Part, an organisation may use personal data about an individual collected before the appointed day for the purposes for which the personal data was collected unless - (a) consent for such use is withdrawn in accordance with section 16; or - (b) the individual, whether before, on or after the appointed day, has otherwise indicated to the organisation that he does not consent to the use of the personal data.
+19. Despite the other provisions in this Part, an organisation may use personal data about an individual collected before 2 July 2014 for the purposes for which the personal data was collected unless -

+- (a) consent for such use is withdrawn in accordance with section 16; or - (b) the individual, whether before, on or after 2 July 2014, has otherwise indicated to the organisation that he or she does not consent to the use of the personal data.